Pacific trade deal adds to U.S. price quandary for biotech drugs

 “This term was not a random number, but the result of a long debate in Congress, which determined that this period of time captured the appropriate balance that stimulated research but gave access to biosimilars in a timely manner,” Pharmaceutical Research and Manufacturers of America CEO John Castellani said.

-Early launch of biosimilars outside the United States could hit overseas sales of the larger biotechs, such as Amgen, Celgene and Biogen, and pharmaceutical companies with important biotech drugs, such as new cancer treatments from Merck & Co and Bristol-Myers Squibb.
+Early launch of biosimilars outside the United States could hit overseas sales of the larger biotechs, such as Amgen, Celgene (CELG.O) and Biogen (BIIB.O), and pharmaceutical companies with important biotech drugs, such as new cancer treatments from Merck & Co (MRK.N) and Bristol-Myers Squibb (BMY.N).

-The Nasdaq Biotech Index, which had been up earlier on Monday, turned negative and was off about 0.7 percent.
+The Nasdaq Biotech Index .NBI, which had been up earlier on Monday, turned negative and was off about 0.7 percent.

 However, the Generic Pharmaceutical Association, which supports the development of biosimilars, said the agreement hit the right balance between innovation and saving lives.